 Documentation of eligibility verification through document inspection is appropriate when documents cannot be photocopied.
 In such cases, or when documents are not readily obtainable, a telephone verification/document inspection form may be used.
-The form serves dual purposes:
+The form serves the following dual purposes:

 Telephone Verification—used to verify eligibility information through governmental, private, or social service agencies.
-Information recorded on the form must include all applicable information to enable a monitor or auditor to adequately verify eligibility, that is, document name, contact name, telephone numbers, addresses, and the like; and
+Information recorded on the form must include all applicable information to enable a monitor or auditor to adequately verify eligibility, that is, document name, contact name, telephone numbers, addresses, and the like.